insurancezebra/sass-affected/README.md

 ## Usage

+This tool only finds root Sass files.
+It is not wired up to version control, CI, or any sort of build process out of the box.
+You will have to integrate it into your teams processes to get any benefit.

-Use it as a CLI tool:
+### Use it as a CLI tool

 ```sh
 sass-affected --dir src/scss --changed src/scss/helpers/_utils.scss